KristySte/WWCBirmingham/README.md

 This is the initial repository for Women Who Code Biringham, a women's programming and code interest group in Birmingham, AL.

+**List of changes:**

-June 1st - Shirley made a change.
+* June 1st - Shirley made a change.

-June 26th - Kayla added her solution to Homework 1 for Python class.
+* June 26th - Kayla added her solution to Practice Assignment 1 for Intro to Python.
+* June 30th - Nicole added her solution to Practice Assignment 1 for Intro to Python.
+* July 5th - Kayla added her solutions to Practice Assignment 2 for Intro to Python.